Contingency reserve definition

 What is a Contingency Reserve?

 A contingency reserve is retained earnings that have been set aside to guard against possible future losses.
 A contingency reserve is needed in situations where a business occasionally suffers significant losses, and needs reserves to offset those losses.
-By setting up a contingency reserve, a board of directors is sending a signal to shareholders that the reserved funds are not available for distribution to them as dividends.
+If the contingency against which a reserve was created does not arise, then the reserve can be released.

 Who Uses a Contingency Reserve?

 Contingency reserves are commonly used by insurance companies, which have to maintain substantial reserves to guard against major loss events.
+For example, an insurance company might set up a contingency reserve against losses arising from a major hurricane that passed over Florida.